emgong/double-takes/app/posts/2017-02-17-test-organization-with-contexts.md

   - Verify that command objects are invoked as we expect.

 ### Problem
 The problem that we face for this class is one of setup data.
 A test for `ExecuteOnReversedResults` than a test for `SortFilteredResults`.
-Therefore, ti should have different test setup.
+Therefore, it should have different test setup.

 Unless we define separate test contexts for each method under test, we only have two options